influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/administration/configuration.md

 The above example is illustrative.

-Configuration entries are prepared for the following discovery services:
+Configuration entries are prepared by default for the following discovery
+services:

 * Azure
 * Consul